wing5wong/artisan-whs-static/source/_events/2020-08-31_job-taster-roadie-year-11-12-date-not-confirmed-yet.md

 There are two options: Manufacturing & Construction, or Agriculture.

-If you wish to be considered for this "roadie" you must sign up using the on-line form at bit.ly/whsjobtaster2020

-Numbers are limited and conditions apply, but there is no cost involved.
+Thanks to those who signed up or were nominated.
+Permission slips are due in on Wednesday 9 September at the latest - the organiser must have confirmed numbers before you go on exam leave.
+Preferably, parents should return the on-line form at
+Bit.ly/whsjobtasterperm2020.

+Remember, lunch is provided.

 _Mr Keene
 Careers Advisor_